Valve Disease Day

 New Video Series Empowers Caregivers to Address Neuropsychiatric Symptoms

 Washington, D.C.
-(June 10, 2025) — The Alliance for Aging Research is proud to announce the release of a new video series, Expert Conversations on Neuropsychiatric Symptoms of Alzheimer’s.
+(June 10, 2025) — The Alliance for Aging Research is proud to announce the release of a new video series, Caring for a Loved One with Alzheimer’s Disease and Neuropsychiatric Symptoms.
 The six videos aim to better support the behavioral and emotional challenges of neuropsychiatric symptoms of Alzheimer’s disease.

 Dr. Carolyn Clevenger, a Gerontological Nurse Practitioner and Founder/Director of Integrated Memory Care at Emory University, shares compassionate guidance to help family caregivers understand neuropsychiatric symptoms of Alzheimer’s disease and recognize when to ask for help.